Is Palliative Care Right For You?

 If you answered yes to one or more of these challenges, palliative care may be helpful to you.

-Our Palliative Medicine team provides pain and symptom management to patients at home, in local nursing homes, and hospital rooms.
+Our Palliative Medicine team provides pain and symptom management to patients at home, in local senior living facilities, and hospital rooms.
 To speak with someone about palliative care or the services provided by Palliative Medicine Consultants, please contact us at (717) 735-3131.